jonmichaelstroh/Complete-College-Basketball-Mapping/README.md

 # Complete-College-Basketball-Mapping
-A bunch of files including my earliest experimententation mapping with the gamezoneR and ncaahoopR package.
+A bunch of files including my earliest experimentation mapping with the gamezoneR and ncaahoopR package.